 On June 26, 2011, we suspended our operations and filed a voluntary petition for reorganization relief under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of California (the "Bankruptcy Court"), Case No. 11-10497-11 (the "Chapter 11 Case").
 On November 21, 2011, in connection with our entry into a line of credit agreement and securities purchase agreement with DermaStar International, LLC ("DermaStar"), we requested that the Bankruptcy Court dismiss the Chapter 11 Case.
 On December 8, 2011, the Bankruptcy Court entered an order dismissing the Chapter 11 Case, and since that date we have engaged a new management team, appointed new directors to fill certain vacancies on our Board and worked towards re-initiating our Phase 3 clinical trials for Impracor.
 However, we have a limited operating history since the dismissal of the Chapter 11 Case, and we may not be successful in our efforts to resume our operations.
 We did not receive any type of discharge of debts, claims or obligations in the Chapter 11 Case, and prior unknown or contingent liabilities could have a material adverse effect on our financial condition.
 Prior to the filing of the Chapter 11 Case, we were unable to successfully pursue our business plan due to a lack of funding.
 We will require additional capital to pursue our clinical trials and maintain our operations.
 We may be unable to obtain such funds when necessary.
-In addition, by September 2011 we employeed no full-time employees and had retained the consulting services of one former employee in order to manage any matters related to the Chapter 11 Case.
+In addition, by September 2011 we employed no full-time employees and had retained the consulting services of one former employee in order to manage any matters related to the Chapter 11 Case.
 We have had to re-assemble an executive management team and a research and development team, and other employees to assist with our general operations.
 We currently have five employees, a number of whom are former employees, and we will need to hire additional employees in order to execute our business plan.
+Given our operating history, we may be unable to assemble an effective management team, or hire and retain qualified individuals.
+As a result, we may be unable to successfully resume our operations and pursue our business plan.